 The current Virginia Lottery was established by popular vote in 1987 and tickets went on sale in 1988.
 Proceeds originally went to a general fund for construction projects, but in 1999 lottery profits began to be allocated for educational initiatives.

 Today, the Virginia Lottery brings smiles to millions of faces across the Old Dominion as players pick up amazing prizes and public education receives vital funding from lottery revenues.
-Over $6 billion has been allocated to K-12 initiatives in the Commonwealth since 1999 alone!
+Nearly $10 billion has been allocated to K-12 initiatives in the Commonwealth since 1999 alone!

 You need to be at least 18 years old to buy and redeem lottery tickets in Virginia.